tlapfai/quant-posts/interpolate-sticky-delta-volatility-smile-with-python/interpolate-sticky-delta-volatility-smile-with-python.md

 strike = 1.2
 ```

-Striky-delta is the quotation form that has delta for x-axis and volatility for y-axis.
-When we price a option with given strike, we firstly need to convert the strike to delta then map it to volatility.
+Sticky-delta is the quotation form that has a delta for the x-axis and volatility for the y-axis.
+When we price an option with a given strike, we first need to convert the strike to delta and then map it to volatility.
 However, the delta formula needs both strike and volatility as inputs.

 $$\Delta_{put}(K,\sigma) = {e}^{-(r-q)t}N(-\frac{ln(\frac{S}{K})+(r-q+\frac{\sigma^2}{2})t}{\sigma\sqrt{t}})$$